Save 42% with the Forks Meal Planner annual plan! SHOP NOW

 Instructions

 • Place kale in a large bowl and sprinkle with salt.
 Massage kale with your fingers until dark green and tender.
-Add millet, chopped oranges, and parsley to bowl.
+Add millet, 1 cup of the beans, the chopped oranges, and parsley to bowl.

 • Remove 2 teaspoons zest and squeeze ¼ cup juice from lemons.
-In a blender combine lemon zest and juice, ½ cup of the beans, the orange juice, mustard, and pepper.
+In a blender combine lemon zest and juice, the remaining ½ cup of the beans, the orange juice, mustard, and pepper.
 Cover and blend until very smooth, adding more orange juice as needed to achieve desired consistency.
 Add to kale mixture; toss to coat.
 Top servings with olives.

 Nutritional Information: